SURREAL FASHION BY MISS ANIELA

 - Alice Yoo, Founder of My Modern Met

-Mixing art and fashion photography, British artist Miss Aniela (Natalie Dybisz b.
-1986) creates a fine balance of contemporary creativity.
+All the images seen on this website are produced and created by British artist Miss Aniela, real name Natalie Lennard (nee Dybisz, b.
+1986) who mixes art and fashion photography to create a fine balance of contemporary creativity.
 Her work centres on a fusion of traditional imagery and digitally enhanced motifs, interweaving in a surreal composition.

 Natalie's work has been exhibited by the Saatchi Gallery, House of Parliament, Waldermarsudde Museum Stockholm and Vogue Italia in Milan; and in numerous media including BBC, Daily Mail, Yahoo, El Pais and NY Arts.

-Miss Aniela’s Surreal Fashion images can be perceived as dream-like visual worlds with allusions to both couture photography and classical artworks, based on staged settings mainly in castles, that are subsequently digitally processed.
-Her detailed compositions, with their mixture of styles and evocative lighting, arouse associations to archaic palatial settings, Rococo Revival and is a form of contemporary commentary on the artistic expression found in salon paintings of the 18th century.
+Surreal Fashion can be perceived as dream-like visual worlds with allusions to both couture photography and classical artworks, based on staged settings mainly in castles, that are subsequently digitally processed.
+The artist's detailed compositions, with their mixture of styles and evocative lighting, arouse associations to archaic palatial settings, Rococo Revival and is a form of contemporary commentary on the artistic expression found in salon paintings of the 18th century.

 Many of the images notably feature elements from classical paintings including Adriaen van Utrecht, Melchior d'Hondecoeter and Otto Marseus van Schrieck; creatively and strategically combining modern with old, and birthing a new creation from paintstroke to pixel.